 Who can be a MFP Volunteer?

 Any Benton or Franklin county resident, eighteen years of age or older, is eligible for the program.
-The individual should have an interest in food safety/preservation that is able to commit to a 30+ hour training program and volunteer at least 50 hours of volunteer outreach education.
+The individual should have an interest in food safety/preservation and must have the time to commit to the 30+ hour training program and 50 hours of volunteer outreach education.
 Prior experience with food preservation is not necessary.
 We will teach you what you need to know.

 How do you become a MFP Volunteer?

-Submit a registration form to our office at 7102 W. Okanogan Place, Suite 102, Kennewick, WA 99336 before orientation begins.
-After orientation, applicants pay the class fee and complete the training program.
-Upon completion of the course, an open-book certification exam is given and those passing are recognized as MFP volunteers for the coming program year.
+Upon completion of the course, an open-book certification exam is given and those passing are considered a certified MFP volunteer for the coming program year.

 What benefits do MFPs receive from the program?

 MFP volunteers are provided training, plus a packet of resource materials.
 Class instruction is appropriate for people with differing educational backgrounds and food preservation experience.
 After training, volunteers continue to receive updates on the latest research in the area of food safety/preservation.
 Through their experiences, volunteers develop skills in working with people, public speaking, and building self-confidence in addition to increasing their expertise in food safety/preservation.

 As a volunteer, how long am I committed to the program?

 Your commitment is for 50 hours of volunteer outreach education.
 Of course, we hope MFP volunteers will find the program rewarding and fun and continue in the program after the first year.
 However, your commitment is complete after your 50 hours.
 If you want to remain active in the program, you will need to re-certify each year.